bramtayl/LightQuery.jl/test/src/index.md

 I started following the tutorial here [here](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html), but got side-tracked by a data cleaning task.
 You get to see the results, hooray.
-I've included the flights data in test folder of this package.
+I've included the flights data in the test folder of this package.

 I've reexported CSV from the CSV package for convenient IO.
 We can process the data as we are reading in the file itself!
 This is because CSV.File returns an iterator.